Clean Agent

 -

-Military and government facilities where the loss of equipment and a long downtime can lead to lapses in defence systems
+Military and government facilities where the loss of equipment and extended downtime can lead to lapses in defence systems

 -